sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 Follow this guide to create a pipeline that sends data from Sensu events to Sumo Logic for long-term log and metrics storage.

 This guide will help you send data to Sumo Logic by configuring a pipeline and adding it to a check named `TODO`.
-If you don't already have this check in place, follow [Monitor server resources][3] to add it.
+If you don't already have this check in place, follow **TODO** to add it.

-## Install and configure Sensu Go
+Before you start, make sure you have a running Sensu instance with a backend, agent, and sensuctl.

-Follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.
+If you do not have an existing Sensu installation, follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.

-Find your entity name:
+## Update entity subscriptions

+**TODO** Explain subscriptions

+First, select an entity whose data you want to send to Sumo Logic.
+To list all of your entities in the current namespace, run:

 {{< code shell >}}
 sensuctl entity list
 {{< /code >}}

-The `ID` in the response is the name of your entity.
+The `ID` in the response is the entity name.
+Select at least one of your listed entities.

-Replace `<entity_name>` with the name of your entity in the [sensuctl][12] command below.
+Before you run the following [sensuctl][12] command, replace `<entity_name>` with the name of your entity.
 Then run the command to add the `system` [subscription][13] to your entity:

 {{< code shell >}}